polterguy/polterguy.github.io/magic.lambda.mail/index.md

            filename:foo.txt
 ```

-To construct your email's **[message]** part, see the documentation for the Magic Lambda Mime project.
+To construct your email's **[message]** part, see the documentation for the Magic Lambda MIME project.

 ## Retrieving emails